maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 outside of her village yet, but after Jon told her the story she began to smile.

 Her mother Java had given her a magic mirror before she passed away.
-Java told young Dotty that everyone looking in the mirror will see his soul breaking into its elementary parts andface their real self, as good or as bad like it is.
+Java told young Dotty that everyone looking in the mirror will see his soul breaking into its elementary parts and face their real self, as good or as bad as it is.

-The following day Jon and Dotty made up a plan to speak up at the next audience of the queen under the excuse to surrender.
-At the audience they gave the queen Dottys mirror as a gift to soothe her.
+The following day Jon and Dotty came up with a plan to speak up at the next audience of the queen under the excuse to surrender.
+At the audience they gave the queen Dotty's mirror as a gift to soothe her.
 The queen then in her arrogance and with a toxic smile in her face began to unwrap the gift.
 But at the first blink the mirror immediately released its [fury](https://github.com/propensive/fury).
 The queen was shaken by her own reflection and screamed in agony as she realized that Dotty and Jon had tricked her.
 The magic of the mirror quickly made her fall asleep.
 Jon and Dotty